 Here’s this doula’s best list of snacks for labor.
 Figuring out what to eat during labor can be a bit tough.
 Wait….can you even eat while you’re in labor?
 Yes, you can eat during labor and you should be prepared to do so by planning ahead a variety of foods to keep you hydrated and energized while you give birth to that baby.
-Don’t miss this comprehensive list of foods to pack for your labor and delivery!
+Don’t miss this comprehensive list of foods (with a printable PDF) to pack for your labor and delivery!

 Can I eat during labor?